 A song truly can convey so much more than words.
 And that ‘essence’ is almost beyond describing.
 I don’t always get it right, but this is what I try to do – I’m a ‘work in progress’ that will no doubt take at least a lifetime!

 So here is my offering today: to introduce the singers who I’ve had the pleasure of sharing songs with over the years, to a special group of song writers, composers and culture-bearers from a background that is different from ours.
 To give you the opportunity to support these creatives directly, and to be part of a worldwide movement to connect originators with participants through crowdfunding and targeted commissioning.

-individual singers each pay a small sum into a central fund which is then used to pay for new songs to be written by black composers, specifically for community choirs and singing groups.
-Once written, the songs and all teaching materials will be released to participating choirs and practitioners (that’s me) – and in my case I’ll be teaching them in workshops and possibly also online if that’s needed.
-If you’ve paid through the commissioning process into my account, you’ll be offered a discount on the workshop cost when I come to run it.
-The deadline for receipt of funds is end of March 2022.
+individual singers each paid a small sum into a central fund which was then used to pay for new songs to be written by black composers, specifically for community choirs and singing groups.
+Once written, the songs and all teaching materials will be released to participating choirs and practitioners (that’s me) – and in my case I’ll be teaching them in workshops in early 2023.

 Support this project now

 You can make payment through my website here.
 At the end of March, I’ll be sending all funds collected to the project organisers, and I’ll keep you updated on progress as the project advances.